USA Textiles EPR: What’s coming for producers in California, New York and now Washington

 • 1 March 2026: Deadline for PROs to be approved

-• July 2028: The official start of the statewide Textile EPR programme
+• No earlier than 1 July 2028: Start date for the statewide Textile EPR programme

 For producers targeting or currently selling into the California market, now is the time to begin preparing for these obligations.